gnubodhi/Dans-Soil-Alchemy/README.md

 ## Mushroom Theory

 Mycelium serves as the soil's recycling system, and its fruiting bodies - mushrooms - may reflect not just species traits but also the quality and toxicity of what's decomposing.
 Toxins in soil don't always make mushrooms toxic, but certain mushrooms can absorb and even indicate the precence of toxins.
+By de-toxifying that area, a more diverse mushroom population may be able to grow.

 ---